 Noting up is easiest done online.

-- Locate the statute or regulation you are trying to note up either through the alphabetical listing or the search screen.
+- Locate and open the statute or regulation you are trying to note up.

 - You can retrieve citations to the whole statute or regulation or to a specific section or subsection.

-- Or use the drop down box on the top search screen and select [Find and keycite by statute or regulation].
-Enter the title, section (if applicable) and jurisdiction of the legislation you wish to note up.
+- Enter the title, section (if applicable) and jurisdiction of the legislation you wish to note up.

 - Or search for the legislation first, open the section you wish to note up and select the citing references tab at the top of the page.